Clinical Case Manager

 Lyra Health is the leading provider of mental health solutions for employers supporting more than 20 million people globally.
 The company has delivered 13 million sessions of mental health care, published more than 20 peer-reviewed studies, and delivered unmatched outcomes in terms of access, clinical effectiveness and cost efficiency.
 Extensive peer-reviewed research confirms Lyra’s transformative care model helps people recover twice as fast and results in a 26% annual reduction in overall healthcare claims costs.
 Lyra is transforming access to life-changing mental health care through Lyra Empower, the only fully integrated, AI-powered platform combining the highest-quality care and technology solutions.

 We’re looking to add experienced BACP registered (or equivalent) counsellors into our team as permanent Clinical Case Managers.
-The role will involve supporting our inbound helpline, completing online chats, assessing mental health needs, referring onto clinically appropriate therapy or signposting, offering immediate support, delivering video‑based therapy sessions and overarching case management services for our clients.
-The role requires collaboration with our other global clinical teams.
+The role will involve supporting our inbound helpline, completing online chats, assessing mental health needs, referring onto clinically appropriate therapy or signposting, offering immediate support, delivering video based therapy sessions and overarching case management services for our clients.
+Whilst collaborating and supporting our other global clinical teams.

-The UK and Republic of Ireland team is growing quickly, so you will need to work in a fast‑paced, agile environment, remain flexible and support our business and service development.
-This is a great opportunity to help shape our business.
+As the UK and Republic of Ireland team is growing quickly, we’ll require you to be able to work in a fast paced, agile environment, to be flexible and support our business, the growing team and our service development.
+This is a great opportunity for you to help shape our business.

 Key Responsibilities